Home & Apartment Reno

-Traditionally, property owners and property managers almost never refurbished, renovated or redesigned their units.
-Was the cost really too much, or were they just too lazy?
+Traditionally, property owners and property managers almost never refurbished, painted, renovated or redesigned their units.
+They didn’t do a formal cost/benefit analysis and concluded renos are never worth it.

 It could be this is the ideal way to increase property yields, improve property value, and to make tenants feel really special.
-High end features with a clean fresh layout makes tenants feel they’re in a luxury condo and it gives them more room.
-In a tight market on class A units, the upgrades can help.
-With class B units, you might only be more modest in the upgrades.
+High end features with a clean fresh layout makes tenants feel they’re in a luxury condo or modern house and it gives them more room.
+In a tight market on class A apartment units, the upgrades can help.
+With class B units, you might only want more modest upgrades.

 Renters Will Love It